Skip to main content

 (2) The record of the controlled substances removed from the medication cart, or other area of storage, for disposal shall be made on a controlled substance proof-of-use sheet.
 The proof-of-use sheet shall be maintained on-site at the location licensed as a terminal distributor of dangerous drugs for a minimum of three years from the date of removal and made readily retrievable.

-(3) An Ohio licensed pharmacist or the director of nursing and another pharmacy or pharmacist-approved supervisory level nurse, may destroy ultimate user controlled substances using an on-site method at the location licensed as a terminal distributor of dangerous drugs.
+(3) An Ohio licensed pharmacist or the director of nursing and another pharmacy or pharmacist-approved supervisory level nurse may destroy an ultimate user's controlled substances using an on-site method at the location licensed as a terminal distributor of dangerous drugs.
 Both individuals shall personally witness and document the destruction of the controlled substance medication pursuant to paragraph (C)(4) of this rule.
 The on-site method does not have to meet the definition of non-retrievable but must render the drug unavailable and unusable.

 (4) A record of controlled substances destroyed shall be made containing the date of destruction, patient name, drug name, drug strength, quantity, method of destruction and the positive identification of the two individuals listed in paragraph (C)(3) of this rule responsible for the destruction.